mscott2757/minced-pork-rice/README.md

 ```

 ### Adding a video
 Import `Video` component, then use in project `body` JSX.
-Set `src` in component to be the video source
+Set `src` in component to be the URL video source

 `src/content/projects.js`
 ```javascript